Healthy Homes Assessment Lochain

 Draught Stopping Lochain

-If you can feel external air entering or an unobstructed draught coming from a hole or gap, then it is likely to be a gap or crack that needs sealing in some way.
-Large gaps and cracks should be sealed permanently.
-The gaps that exceed 3mm that let air into or out into the house need to be sealed.
-For example, if an open fireplace isn’t used it can cause draughts and should be shut off.
-Landlords and property managers are responsible for ensuring that these draughts are stopped in the maximum extent possible.
+If you are able to feel external air coming in or an unobstructed draught coming out of a hole or gap, then it is most likely a gap or crack that requirements sealing in the way you can.
+Cracks or gaps with large gaps must be sealed permanently.
+The gaps that exceed 3mm that let air into or out within the home require sealing.
+In the case of an open fireplace is not in use, it can create draughts.
+This should be blocked off.
+Property managers and landlords are accountable for making sure that draughts from the fireplace are removed in the maximum extent possible.

-You don’t need to block holes or gaps in the building.
-For instance, small gaps around windows and doors could be required to allow for movement of the building as the home is heated and cools in order to let them be shut and opened, rather than being stuck.
-We will inspect all doors and windows during the Healthy Homes assessment of your rental property.
+There is no require to block holes or gaps that are part of the building.
+For instance, small gaps around windows and doors might be necessary to allow movement of the structure when the household heats and cools, so that they are able to be shut and opened, rather instead of being stuck.
+We will examine all doors and windows in an Healthy Homes assessment of your rental property.

 draught stopping building inspections